ionos-cloud/sdk-go/README.md

 ## Debugging

-If you want to see the API call error messages as well, you need to set the Debug field in the Configuration struct:
+If you want to see the API call request and response messages, you need to set the Debug field in the Configuration struct:

 ```golang
 package main